Viijay-Kr/browser-scan/apps/scanner-app/README.md

 Scanner app is a end to end application under browser-scan apps.
 It runs a node server ,serving react powered UI.

-Use it to run as a stand alone server for scanning CSS content in you local project
+Use it to run as a stand alone server for scanning CSS content in you local project and check their compatibility against a browser of your choice.

+The Scanned result is displayed in a tabular view in a per line per file basis and the non compatible properties

 ## Installation